hashicorp/terraform-provider-aws/docs/acc-test-environment-variables.md

-## Testing Environment Variable Dictionary
+# Acceptance Testing Environment Variable Dictionary

 Environment variables (beyond standard AWS Go SDK ones) used by acceptance testing.
 See also the `internal/acctest` package.